jbussemaker/AssignmentEncoding/README.md

 This leads to a distinction between different types of imputation ratios:
 - Assignment sub-problem imputation ratio over all existence scheme (*encoder total*)
-- Assignment sub-problem imputation ratio for a specific existence scheme
+- Assignment sub-problem imputation ratio for some aggregation over the existence scheme-specific ratios
+  - For example: max, min, mean, geometric mean (*encoder max*, *encoder min*, etc.)
-  - Here, the existence scheme with the lowest imputation ratio represents the largest matrix, and is therefore most relevant for encoder comparison and selection (*encoder min*)
+  - Here, the existence scheme with the lowest imputation ratio represents the largest matrix, and is therefore most relevant for encoder comparison and selection
 - Optimization problem imputation ratio (*problem-level*)

 ## Hypotheses